ClouDesire/docusaurus/docs/onboarding.md

 }
 ```

-If your application provisioning type is _[Deployed](deployed.md)_, the Configuration Parameters are automatically injected in the VM for deployed applications as an environment variable with the same name of the `code` parameter: in case you have created a Configuration Parameter with _COLOR_ as `code`, your application will have a `$COLOR` environment variable with the value chosen by the customer.
+If your application provisioning type is [Deployed](deployed.md), the Configuration Parameters are automatically injected in the virtual-machine for deployed applications as an environment variable with the same name of the `code` parameter: in case you have created a Configuration Parameter with _COLOR_ as `code`, your application will have a `$COLOR` environment variable with the value chosen by the customer.

 ## Auto-login